 Professor Håvard E. Danielsen PhD (Med)

 Håvard has taken on the task of leading the CRC network.
 He is Director at the Institute for Cancer Genetics and Informatics at Oslo University Hospital (Norway) and professor at Department of Informatics, University of Oslo.
-He has also been appointed Visiting Professor of Cancer Informatics at Oxford University, since october 2017.
-During the period 2007 - 2017 he was PI at Centre for Cancer Biomedicine, a Norwegian Research Council centre of excellence in research.
+In November 2017 Håvard was appointed Visiting Professor in Cancer Informatics at the Nuffield Division of Clinical Laboratory Sciences at the University of Oxford.
+The last decade he has also been PI at Centre for Cancer Biomedicine, a Norwegian Research Council centre of excellence in research.
 His research has primarily focused on DNA- and Chromatin organization, and the development of high throughput methods for detection and characterisation of large-scale genomic instability based on high-resolution digital microscopy and advanced image analysis.